sokunthearithmakara/local_ivhtmlviewer/README.md

-Annotation is an extension for Interactive Video activity plugin.
-With this extension, you can add persistent annotations including text, shape, image, hotspot, file and navigation on the video.
-You can manage when and where the annotation appears on your video by dragging it on your video and on the timeline editor.
+HTML Viewer (IV) is an extension for Interactive Video activity plugin.
+With this extension, you can upload a simulation, game, interactive content, etc. in an html format to your video.

 ## Installing via uploaded ZIP file ##